OMPRATIK/Sparklehood/README.md

   - toast on adding new incident

 - **Searching 🔍**:
-  - Full-text search across incident titles and descriptions
+  - Full-text search across incident titles
   - Real-time filtering as you type
   - Simple Pagination